 Check the boundary fencing to make sure it’s secure, high, and free from holes before letting your dog run free in the garden.
 If your dog is able to escape, only take them out on a lead until you are able to do the necessary improvements.
 Unpack the essentials before introducing your pet to the new house so they can see familiar items within the unfamiliar house.

-In the new home, choose a small room to be your pet’s pet room, where they can feel secure as you move in furniture and belongings.
+Choose an area to be your pet’s “room”, where they can feel secure as you move in furniture and belongings.
 As much as possible, have furniture, bowls, and toys in place before you let your pets out of their crates.

 Don’t let your pet outdoors without a leash until they’ve adapted to their new surroundings.